VeronicaBionicle/resource_monitor/README.md

 * MCU checks connection every 10s and writes messages and try to reconnect, if it can`t find PC

 ### TO DO in v.0.2
-* Ask COM-port number
-* Check connection with MCU/PC with Timer
+* Check connection with PC with Timer
-* Make .h and .cpp files for functions
 * Test, test, test!
 * Start making MCU firmware on C/C++, not Wiring